Ombito/Phase2CodeChallenge-2/README.md

 1. Browse through a list of robots,
 2. View a robot's details.
-3. Enlist a bot into your army by clicking on a button.
+3. Enlist a bot into your army by clicking on the bot.
+4. Release the bot from your army by clicking on the bot.
+5. Discharge a bot from their service forever by clicking the red button marked "x".

 The app fetches data from a local server running JSON DB server.